rhomobile/rhomobile-docs/docs/en/edge/guide/printing.md

 NOTE: WARNING: Ruby is NOT supported with the CPCL printer language.

 ## 6- Begin Sending Printer Commands
-Once your app finds and connects to a printer, it can begin to send commands.
-Printer behavior will vary depending on its make, model and current state.
+Once your app finds and connects to a printer, it can begin sending commands.
+Printer behavior will vary depending on printer make, model and its current state.
 Consult your printer's technical documentation for printer-specific commands and syntax.

 In general, there are two fundamental ways to send commands: